LOKE/orm/doc/Section 3 -- Schema.md

 Repositories allow you to query and update documents in the database.

-To create a repository you first need to define a schema, which describes which columns and tables to use.
+To create a repository you first must define a schema to describe which columns and database tables to use.

 ## Defining Schemas